Frequently Asked Questions

 Communications / Telephone

-You will find land line phone service and cellular coverage in the Galapagos.
+You will find land line phone service and cellular coverage in some locations in the Galapagos.
 But this is only in the main islands.
 While on your cruise in the more remote areas there could be days when you will have no phone signal.
 The ships maintain communications by radio.
 In the cities of Puerto Ayora on Santa Cruz and Puerto Baquerizo Moreno on San Cristobal you will be able to find Internet Cafes and Cabinas to make international phone calls.

 Return to top of page